koka-lang/koka/readme.md

 ```

 If you leave out the `-c` flag, Koka will execute the compiled program automatically.
-Use `-O2` to build an optimized program:
+The `-O2` flag builds an optimized program.
+Let's try it on a functional implementation
+of balanced insertion in a red-black tree balanced ([`rbtree.kk`](test/bench/koka/rbtree.kk))
 ```
 > stack exec koka -- -O2 -c test/bench/koka/rbtree32.kk
 ...